yogiraaz/nightwolf-cotribution/linux_L1.md

-# Linux Questions - L1
+# Linux Interview Questions - L1
+---

     	1. What did you learn yesterday/this week?